dev-academy-programme/computer-setup/windows-10-setup.md

 nvm alias default node
 ```

 6.3.
 To confirm, run this command.
-We're expecting something in the `v18.x` range
+We're expecting something in the `v`20.x` or higher range

 ```sh
 nvm current